eoincampbell/Qluent/README.md

 ## What is this not?

-This API is designed to be simple.
-It provide you an easy way to create a reference to a queue, which you can use to push and pop messages.
-It also provides some simple approaches for common queuing scenarios, such as handling serialization and dealing with poison messages.
-That's it.

-Azure Storage Queues are meant to be used for simple situations.
-Basic first in first out message passing so that you can distribute load in your application.
+This is not an Enterprise Service Bus.
+It is a simple wrapper around Azure Storage Queues to make working with them a little easier.

+There are lots of complicated things you may find yourself doing in a distributed environment.
+Complex Retry Policies; complicated routing paths; Pub/Sub models involving topics and queues; the list goes on.

-If you find yourself needing to do something more complex, then perhaps you should be looking at a different technology stack (Azure Service Bus, Event Hubs, Event Grid, Kafka, NService Bus, Mulesoft etc...)
+If you find yourself needing to do something complex like this, then perhaps you should be looking at a different technology stack (Azure Service Bus, Event Hubs, Event Grid, Kafka, NService Bus, Mulesoft etc...)

 ## How do I use it?

-### Connecting

-If you don't specify a storage account, the builder will generate a queue connected to development storage by default.
+By default the builder will create a queue connected to development storage.

 ```csharp
 var q = await Builder